-Learn about the ASPCA’s efforts to enhance local, state and national response capabilities, including the results of a national preparedness survey.
-You’ll also hear about our Community Preparedness Checklist and an ASPCA program that provides disaster-relatedgrants, trainings and expertise to communities.
+Learn about the ASPCA’s efforts to enhance local, state and national response capabilities, including the results of our national preparedness survey.
+You’ll also receive information about our Community Preparedness Checklist and an exciting ASPCA program that provides disaster-related grants, trainings and expertise to communities.
 You can listen to this recorded webinar at your convenience, any time 24/7.

 By the end of this webinar, you can develop an understanding about: